Cipher

 You can download reginfo from here, the source code from here and project updates here.

-This is a very simple linux module at the moment that performs only this specific task, more functionality will be added soon.
+This is a very simple linux module that performs only this specific task, more functionality will be added soon.
 If you are looking for something a bit more elaborate, have a look at METASM.